jverne/Lr23PublishService/README.md

 ## What if I need help?

 I cannot offer any sort of real support.
-Ideally, you should raise questions and make comments in the [23 API forum](http://www.23hq.com/photogroup/tech/conversation) even though that appears to be somewhat abondoned at this point.
+Ideally, you should raise questions and make comments in the [23 API forum](http://www.23hq.com/photogroup/tech/conversation) _[23 appears to be somewhat abandoned at this point --jdv]_

 If you are reporting a problem, be sure to explain the problem as clearly as you can and include details like the version of Lightroom and your operating system.